Paper Topic Ideas and Areas

 - Are people susceptible to being manipulated through online misinformation, propaganda, lies, or deceptive marketing?
 What are the current laws to address this?
 How does this relate to the First Amendment?
 Who puts out this misinformation?
 (Nation states, marketers, politicians?)

-- Nation state, terrorist cyber operations and attacks.
+- Nation state cyber operations and attacks, the law and its application.

 - Privacy rights and privacy policies: Are policies effective to protect privacy, is it possible for users to give knowing consent regarding the use of their data?